JurisProject/juris_whitepaper_public/framework.md

 ### PANEL \(Peremptory Agreement for Neutral Expert Litigation\) Judgement

-**Problem it solves:** When a dispute is complex or there is a lot at stake, you want a small number of people to take their time examining all of the evidence, and hearing all of the arguments.
+**Problem it solves:** While the SNAP procedure provides assistance is dispute resolution, it does not rise to the level of due process required for a binding judgement under United Nations standards.
+When a dispute is complex, there is a lot at stake, and the decision if final, you want small number of people to take their time examining all of the evidence, and hearing all of the arguments.

-**How Juris moves:** The party\(s\) to the contract requesting the PANEL pay the market rate to convene the panel.
-5% of that fee goes to the Foundation,  the rest is split equally amongst the Jurists on the panel.
+**How Juris moves:** The party\(s\) to the contract requesting the PANEL pay the market rate to convene a panel.
+5% of that fee goes to the Foundation,  the rest is split equally amongst the Jurists on the panel at the close of proceedings.

-**From the parties perspective:** For complex disputes that require deep attention of the most skilled jurists, it’s worth paying for a PANEL.
+**From the parties perspective:** For complex disputes that require deep attention of the most skilled jurists, or to break a deadlock with a final binding decision, it’s worth paying for a PANEL.

-**From the Jurists’ perspective:** This is where the real money is.
-But in order to get put on a panel, you need to have very high rep. All of that work spent in SNAP’s is paying off here!
+**From the Jurists’ perspective:** This is more labor intensive, but this is where the real money is, as fees are higher and split among fewer Jurists.
+In order to get put on a panel, you need to have High Jurist standing.
+All of that work spent in SNAP’s is paying off here!

+**How it works: **Similar to normal court systems, this is considered an escalation.
+Parties cannot proceed to a PANEL judgement without first running a SNAP.
+If one or both parties are unable to use the assistance of the SNAP to come to a resolution, they may choose to escalate to a PANEL judgement by indicating their intent to escalate and

-**How it works:** The party\(s\) requesting the PANEL sends a PANEL transaction with JRS attached into the contract.
+The party\(s\) requesting the PANEL sends a PANEL transaction with JRS attached into the contract.
 All of the assets in the contested contract are moved into escrow.
 Based on the domain specialties marked on the arbitration agreement, a panel of 3 arbitrators is randomly selected.
 The PANEL has 7 days to hear arguments and answer questions.
 At the end of those 7 days, they each issue a judgment.
 The Majority order is binding and causes the escrow to release the smart contract assets in accordance with the order.